mmore500/mmore500.github.io/_posts/2019-11-15-mpi-example.md

       &status
     );

-    // how long is the message and who sent it from what direction const int msg_len = [&](){
+    // how long is the message, who sent it, and from what direction const int msg_len = [&](){
       int res;
       MPI_Get_count(